jathinchow/PROG-FOR-SCIENCE-INFORMATICS-1/README.md

 ## Information:
 Name of Programmer: Divya Reddy Konda ;
 Language: Bash ;
-Version: version 4.4.20(1);
+Version: version 4.4.20(1) ;
-Date: September 15,2024;
+Date: September 15,2024 ;
 Description: This script downloads and processes secondary assemblies for human chromosome 1 from the UCSC Genome Browser.
 It creates a summary file with detailed information about the downloaded files.

 ## Required Software:
-wget : For downloading files from the internet;
+wget : For downloading files from the internet ;
-gunzip: for unzipping files;
+gunzip: for unzipping files ;
-head: for displaying first 10 lines of the file;
+head: for displaying first 10 lines of the file ;
 bash : script written in bash and requires bash compatible shell to run.

 ## Instructions to run: